justinmc/hoopty/README.md

  - width - The width of the rendered entity
  - height - The height of the rendered entity

+### Text
+Creates a text object

+#### Constructor

+    Text(x, y, width, text, font, fillStyle, textAlign)

+ - text - The actual text string to display
+ - font - The font to apply to the text
+ - fillStyle - The fillStyle to apply to the text
+ - textAlign - The textAlign property to apply to the text

 ### Sprite

 #### Constructor